tc39/ecma426/proposals/debug-id.md

 5. Guaranteed bidirectionality: Today source maps do not provide the ability to reliably resolve back to the generated file they are from.
 However in practice tools often require this as they are often leveraging the generated artifact to resolve scope information by parsing the source.

-6. Symbol server support: with Debug IDs and source maps with embedded sources it becomes possible to support symbol server lookup from symbol servers.
+6. Symbol server support: With Debug IDs and source maps with embedded sources it becomes possible to support symbol server lookup from symbol servers.

 ## Scope